pankaj-rajwani/GHL-transaction-api/README.md

 # GHL-transaction-api
-REST API backend for Go High Level's wallet transaction assignment
+REST API backend built over Node.js + Express.js + Mongoose for Go High Level's wallet transaction assignment

 ### Package manager
-This project is using Yarn as package manager, if you do not have this installed on your machine please start by looking at the [Yarn docuentation and tutorials](https://classic.yarnpkg.com/en/docs).
+This project is using [Yarn](https://yarnpkg.com/en/docs/install) as package manager, if you do not have this installed on your machine please start by looking at the [Yarn docuentation and tutorials](https://classic.yarnpkg.com/en/docs).
 After installing the package manager the following commands will be availible for you:
 - `yarn install` - Installing dependencies
 - `yarn start` - Starting the project without nodemom
 - `yarn start:dev` - Starting the project for development with nodemon